cloasdata/mbparser/README.md

 * May not run with other arduino devices (not tested) or on other machines (not tested).
 * Was original developed to read from a Eastron SDM72D-M Smartmeter.
 But can be used for any other device to parse its response.

+## Installation
+At the moment the library is distrubted via git or platform.io only.
+To install it simply add ```seimen/mbparser@0.1.1``` to you platformio.ini or use platformio gui.

 ## Usage / Example
 Belows example parses a response from a modbus slave on slave id 1.
 User code should typical transfer (copy) the payload to the desired format/type.